Mortgage Lender Overlays Versus Agency Lending Guidelines

-- For conventional loans, the waiting period to qualify for a conventional loan after a foreclosure is 7 years from the recorded date of foreclosure
+- For conventional loans, the waiting period to qualify for a conventional loan after a foreclosure is 7 years from the recorded date of the foreclosure

 - There is a four year waiting period after a deed in lieu of foreclosure and short sale to qualify for a conventional loans

 - Borrowers with mortgage or mortgages part of Chapter 7 Bankruptcy, there is a four-year waiting period to qualify for a Conventional Loan from the discharged date of your Chapter 7 discharged date

 Minimum Credit Score To Qualify For FHA Loan

-The minimum credit scores required to qualify for a FHA mortgage loan with a 3.5% down payment is 580:
+The minimum credit scores required to qualify for an FHA mortgage loan with a 3.5% down payment is 580:

 - Most lenders have overlays with credit scores where they may require a 620 credit score for FHA borrowers even though FHA only requires a 580

 - Borrowers with credit scores between 500 and 579 need to have a 10% down payment and an approve/eligible per Automated Underwriting System Findings Approval

 - Open collections and charge off accounts do not need to be paid and are allowed for FHA mortgage loans